 Want to qualify for the lowest interest rates when applying for auto, mortgage or personal loans?
-Then you'll need a reputable credit score.
+Then you'll need a top credit score.

-Lenders today rely heavily on your three digit credit score to determine if you qualify for a loan and at what interest rates.
-In general, lenders reserve their lowest rates for those borrowers have a credit score of 740 or higher on the popular FICO credit scoring system.
+Lenders today rely heavily on your three-digit credit score to determine if you qualify for a loan and at what interest rates.
+In general, lenders today reserve their lowest rates for those borrowers who have a credit score of 740 or higher on the popular FICO credit-scoring system.

-Earning a high credit score is not a complicated task, it just takes some common sense.
+The good news is that earning a high credit score is not a complicated task.
+It just takes some common sense.

 If you want to provide a boost to your credit score, begin paying down your credit card debt, and don't run up new charges.